 Credential Phish: Cisco WebEx “Alert!"
 "Your account access will be limited!”

-Key Points: This small campaign in the United States attempted to harvest WebEx users’ credentials with emails claiming that recipients need to take immediate action to address a WebEx security vulnerability.
+Key Points: This small campaign in the United States attempted to harvest WebEx users’ credentials with emails claiming that recipients need to take immediate action to address a WebEx security risks.
 Industries targeted include technology, accounting, aerospace, energy, healthcare, telecommunications, transportation, government, and manufacturing companies.

 Figure 1 Lure with Spoofed Cisco WebEx Branding Claiming Critical Vulnerability

 This is a small campaign with messages intended for technology, accounting, aerospace, energy, healthcare, telecommunications, transportation, government, and manufacturing companies in the United States.

 This campaign claims to come from addresses such as: